Is It Safe to Travel to Democratic Republic of the Congo in 2026?

 Active health notices:

-- alertMeningococcal Disease in the Democratic Republic of the Congo: There is an outbreak of meningococcal disease in the Mangembo Health Zone of Kongo Central Province.
+- infoMeningococcal Disease in the Democratic Republic of the Congo: There is an outbreak of meningococcal disease in the Mangembo Health Zone of Kongo Central Province.
 The best way to protect yourself is to get meningococcal vaccination.

 - watchGlobal Polio: Some international destinations have circulating poliovirus.
 Before any international travel, make sure you are up to date on your polio vaccines.

 - watchGlobal Measles: Measles cases are rising in many countries around the world.
-All international travelers should be fully vaccinated against measles with the measles-mumps-rubella (MMR) vaccine.
+All international travelers should be fully vaccinated against measles with the measles-mumps-rubella (MMR) vaccine, according to CDC's measles vaccination recommendations for international travel.

 Vaccination data sourced from the U.S. Centers for Disease Control and Prevention (CDC).
 Consult a travel health professional before your trip.